lindzcook/USNDataGuides/data-graphics.md

-# USN&WR Data and Graphics Style Guide
+# USN&WR Graphics Style Guide

 This style guide comprises the typographic and technical best practices used for the USN&WR newsroom.

-Using rules consistently can make your job easier and can prevent readers from having to struggle with new interfaces on every project, but remember that overdependence on rules can hamper progress, and that "a foolish consistency is the hobgoblin of little minds."
+Using rules consistently make your job easier and prevent readers from having to struggle with new interfaces on every project, but remember that overdependence on rules can hamper progress, and that "a foolish consistency is the hobgoblin of little minds."

 Finally, This is a living document.
 Please feel free to propose changes.

-## Accuracy !!

-The most important thing by far is to be accurate.

 ## Asterisks